helixml/docs/content/helix/develop/apps/index.md

 In the basic settings screen you can specify things like the name, the instructions the AI should follow (the system prompt) and settings for avatars and images.

-The checkboxes at the bottom define whether you want to a) share your AI with the public, and b) whether it should be globally available in the "App Store."
+The checkboxes at the bottom define whether you want to: a) share your AI with the public, and b) make it globally available in the App Store.

 The equivalent yaml configuration would be: